-Man accused of trying to kidnap siblings released from custody
+Man accused of trying to kidnap siblings to be released from custody

 The principal at Power Center Academy on Winchester Road told police a man called the school pretending to be a parent and asked to pick up a 14-year-old female student.

-Staff called her mother who claimed the same thing had just happened to her 10-year-old daughter a few miles away at Germanshire Elementary.
-In the younger child’s case, Woods reportedly tried to pick her up twice.
+Staff called her mother, who claimed the same thing had just happened to her 10-year-old daughter a few miles away at Germanshire Elementary.
+In the younger child's case, Woods reportedly tried to pick her up twice.

 To make matters worse, the mother said this all started back in 2013 at an after-school daycare where Woods worked.
 That's where he allegedly tried to sexually assault the older daughter.